population growth and industrial expansion is having a major impact on food, water and energy supplies. During the

 the country to build more than a hundred gigawatts of solar power facilities:

-enough to supply 200 million people with clean energy.* Together with its growth as a major IT centre, this has further improved
+enough to supply over 200 million people with renewable energy.* Together with its growth as a major IT centre, this has further improved

-its social and economic standing.
+its socio-economic standing.
 At the same time, however, the effects

 of climate change are beginning to take hold.
 Droughts are posing serious